-These muffins are really very easy to make.
+These Banana Zucchini Muffins are really very easy to make.
 They make a great option for a morning or afternoon tea snack and kids will love them in their school lunch box.
 Don’t worry if your child says they don’t like zucchini, because honestly, you can’t taste it at all.
 But you will know it’s in there and doing your kids good!
 This recipe is a clever way to add some sneaky vegetables into your child’s diet.

 Expect a moist and delicious muffin.
 They can be stored in an airtight container for around 4 days, otherwise, you can freeze them.
 Then simply defrost them in the fridge overnight when you are ready to eat them.